echemdb/svgdigitizer/doc/workflow.md

 The easiest approach is to search for the article with [Google Scholar](http://scholar.google.com/).

-Modify the scholar settings that a bibtex link appears below the citation:
+Modify the scholar settings so that a BibTeX link appears below the citation:

 Click on the 3 lines next to the Google Scholar logo